Skip to content

 77. High Conservation Value (HCV) assessments for all estates planted/planned planting since January 2015?

-[Externally verified] The HCV assessment for PT Maju Aneka Sawit and RSPO NPPs for PT Sarana Esa Cita (PT SEC), PT Multipersada Gatramegah (PT MPG), and PT Lestari Abadi Perkasa are publicly available.
+[Externally verified] The HCV assessments for PT Maju Aneka Sawit, PT Sarana Esa Cita (PT SEC), PT Globalindo Alam Perkasa, PT Hariso Legra Astari, PT Sukajadi Sawit Mekar, PT Mulia Indah, PT Multipersada Gatramegah (PT MPG), PT Musim Mas Pelalawan District, and PT Lestari Abadi Perkasa are publicly available.

 • Y